 Staying healthy during the COVID-19 pandemic

-This means it might be easier to slip into unhealthy habits.
-It’s important not to be too hard on yourself if this happens, but instead take small steps to introduce healthier routines into your life.
+This means it was easier to slip into unhealthy habits.
+It’s important not to be too hard on yourself if this happened., Instead, take small steps to introduce healthier routines into your life.

-Here are some tips for staying healthy during this time:
+Here are some tips for staying healthy during the pandemic.
+Remember, it’s important to be kind to yourself during this time.

 Take your medication